Caisesiume/Caisesiume/README.md

 Hey,

 Thanks for taking your time to get to know me a bit better.
 I am a 20yr old guy studying software engineering and management at the Univercity of Gothenburg.
-Programming and software development stared out as a hobby but is now what I do most of my time awake.
+Programming and software development started out as a hobby but is now what I do most of my time awake.

-When I'm not working/studying you might find me playing online games with friends or on a bike outdoors in rain.
+When I'm not working/studying you might find me playing online games with friends or on a bike outdoors in the rain.
 Besides that, I spend a lot of my time on [*Twitch*](https://twitch.tv/), both as a viewer and streamer.
-I have been playing around alot with their API in a few programming projects.
+I have also been playing around alot with their API in a few differnt programming projects.
 Sadly I just have a initial version of a [Chat Bot](https://github.com/Caisesiume/CaiBot) public on GitHub.